 Innovations in Social and Economic Entrepreneurship

-The purpose of the 2014 Innovations in Social and Business Entrepreneurship Business Plan Competition is to educate and provide an experiential opportunity to showcase the creativity of tomorrow’s business leaders.
-This competition serves as a vehicle for students to design and develop business concepts that have the potential to bring social change and economic development to their local community through:
+The purpose of the 2015 Innovations in Social and Business Entrepreneurship Business Plan Competition is to educate and provide an experiential opportunity to showcase the creativity of tomorrow’s business leaders.
+This competition serves as a vehicle for students to design, develop, and possibly gain “seed money” to implement business concepts that have the potential to bring social change and economic development to their local community through:

 - Developing business plans, based on an identified social issue or need, using a social business entrepreneurship business model for their program.

-What is Social and Economic entrepreneurship?
-It takes a different perspective by emphasizing the 3P concept of profit, people and planet, otherwise referred to as the triple bottom line.
-Here "profit" refers to the fact that the business must create a value that is financially viable and sustainable.
-The concept of "people" means that it must adopt fair and beneficial practices toward labor and the community in which it operates and "planet" means that it must also adopt sustainable environmental practices.
+It is a model of entrepreneurship that takes a different perspective by emphasizing the 3P concept of profit, people and planet, otherwise referred to as the triple bottom line.
+Here profit refers to the fact that the business must create a value that is financially viable and sustainable.
+The concept of people means that it must adopt fair and beneficial practices toward labor and the community in which it operates and planet means that it must also adopt sustainable environmental practices.

 9 AM to 5 PM

 4200 Connecticut Ave.
 NW

 Competition Awards ($10,000) – Sponsored by Capital One